Loading the tidyverse package:

 status.
 We want to eliminate them.
 We can drop any rows in babies that

-for smoking status when we specify the data frame
+have NA for smoking status when we specify the data frame

 to use.
 In addition, set the x-axis label as “Smoking Status” and y-axis